roblevintennis/guest-posts/articles/the-little-button-that-could.md

 Svelte

-Let’s change directory into `littlebutton-svelte` and verify you’re styles in the `guest-posts/articles/littlebutton-svelte/src/Button.svelte` have the new `btn-primary` class copied over else run `yarn syncStyles`.
+Let’s change directory into `littlebutton-svelte` and verify you’re styles in `littlebutton-svelte/src/Button.svelte` have the new `btn-primary` class copied over else run `yarn syncStyles`.
+If not, you can run `yarn syncStyles`.

+Note that if you forget to run `yarn syncStyles` our `dev` script will do this for us when we next start the application anyway:
+   `"dev": "yarn syncStyles && rollup -c -w",`

 Now we just need to update some Svelte JavaScript to apply the class when `mode` is passed in as `primary`—update `src/App.svelte` to: